jacksmith15/bazel-python-demo/README.md

 ## Checking test coverage

-Test coverage is automatically generated when running `bazel test`, and combined into and lcov report under `bazel-out/_coverage`.
+Test coverage is automatically generated when running `bazel test`, and combined into an lcov report under `bazel-out/_coverage`.

 To generate an HTML coverage report, run: